 Fees.
-For the services Green Century Capital Management and NTI provide to the Equity Fund, they receive a total of 0.25% of the average daily net assets of the Fund up to but not including \$100 million, 0.22% of the average daily net assets of the Fund from and including \$100 million up to but not including \$500 million, 0.17% of the average daily net assets of the Equity Fund from and including \$500 million up to but not including \$100 million, 0.17% of the average daily net assets of the Equity Fund from and including \$500 million up to but not including \$100 million, 0.12% of the average daily net assets of the Equity Fund equal to or in excess of \$1 billion, computed and accrued daily.
+For the services Green Century Capital Management and NTI provide to the Equity Fund, they receive a total of 0.25% of the average daily net assets of the Fund up to but not including \$100 million, 0.22% of the average daily net assets of the Fund from and including \$100 million up to but not including \$500 million, 0.17% of the average daily net assets of the Equity Fund from and including \$500 million up to but not including \$1 billion, and 0.12% of the average daily net assets of the Equity Fund equal to or in excess of \$1 billion, computed and accrued daily.
 For the services Green Century Capital Management and NTI provided to the Equity Fund during the fiscal year ended July 31, 2023, they received a total of 0.23% of the average daily net assets of the Fund.